 Reptile and Amphibian Study 2 8 Rifle Shooting 2 1f Earning the necessary shooting score for this badge is time consuming.
 Class time is 2 hours per day.
-Scouts must bring a copy of their state's hunting laws or Proof they passed a Hunter's Safety Course.
+Scouts must bring a copy of their states hunting laws or Proof they passed a Hunter's Safety Course.
 Robotics 3 Rowing 2 RWB Swimmer Class time is 2 Summits per day.
-Scouting Heritage 3 4, 5 Must hold knowledge with their unit's scouting history Sculpture 2 2c The cost of the kit for this badge is: \$10.00 Search and Rescue 3 Shotgun Shooting 3 Shooting is time consuming.
-Scouts must shoot for a score to complete badge.
-Cost associated with this badge is 5 shots for \$1.00.
-Final cost could be between \$10 and \$20.
-Must be 14+ to take the badge.
-Signs, Signals, and Codes 3 Scouts will be going on a one-mile hike and willing to learn the basics of multiple forms of communication.
+Sculpture 2 2c The cost of the kit for this badge is: \$10.00 Search and Rescue 3 Shotgun Shooting 3 Shooting is time consuming.
+Scouts must shoot for score to complete badge.
+The cost associated with this badge is 5 shots for \$1.00.
+The final cost could be between \$10 and \$20.
+Must be 14 or + to take badge.
 Small Boat Sailing 4 RWB Swimmer Class time is 2 hours per day.
 Class size is limited by age then rank Soil & Water Conservation 2 Space Exploration 2 Do NOT bring model rockets to camp.
-Cost associated with this badge is \$10.00 Sports 2 4, 5 Athletic attire required.
+Cost associated with this badge is \$12.99 to \$15.99 Sports 2 4, 5 Athletic attire required.
 Must have a physical examination within the last 12 months before completing requirements 4 and 5.
 Swimming 2 RWB Swimmer Class time is 1 hour per day.
 Swimming attire is required.
-Weather 2 Swinnier Welding 4 Cost associated with this badge is \$10.00. weiding - Must be 14+ to take badge and class size of Eight is limited by age then rank.
+Weather 2 • Welding 4 The cost associated with this badge is \$10.00.
+Must be 14+ to take badge and class size of Eight is limited by age then rank.
 (This is a 3 Summits Class).
 Required to wear long pants Wilderness Survival 2 Class time is 2 Summits per day.
 Scouts will build shelters which they must stay in overnight while at camp; weather dependent.